-Please call our Transplant Department as soon you think you may need a transplant to talk about your benefit options.
+Please call the Claims Administrator's Transplant Department as soon as you think you may need a transplant to talk about your benefit options.
 You must do this before you have an evaluation and/or work-up for a transplant.
-To get the most benefits under your Plan, you must get certain human organ and tissue transplant services from an In-Network Transplant Provider.
+To get the most benefits under the Plan, you must get certain human organ and tissue transplant services from an In-Network Transplant Provider.
 Even if a Hospital is an In-Network Provider for other services, it may not be an In-Network Transplant Provider for certain transplant services.
-Please call us to find out which Hospitals are In-Network Transplant Providers.
-(When calling Customer Service, ask for the Transplant Case Manager for further details.)
+Please call the Claims Administrator to find out which Hospitals are In-Network Transplant Providers.
+(When calling Member Services, ask for the Transplant Case Manager for further details.)